 At the University of Iceland, anthropology and archeology are administered by the Faculty of Humanities.
 Courses of interest to Anthropology students include: Icelandic Culture, Theoretical Issues in Contemporary Archeology, Viking Age Archeology, Icelandic Landscape Archeology, and History of Iceland from Settlement to the Present.
 For more information, visit the Study Abroad office and schedule and appointment with an advisor.

-This program is based Khon Kaen in northeast Thailand and is offered in both the Fall and Spring semesters.
-This group program provides both area studies, introducing students to current issues and Thai culture, as well as hands-on experience with the implementation of development projects in Thailand.
-Project can be shaped with substantial input form UI faculty well ahead of the student’s arrival in Thailand.
-For more information, visit the CIEE website.
+This program is based in Khon Kaen in northeast Thailand and is offered in both the Fall and Spring semesters.
+This group program provides both area studies, introducing students to current issues and Thai culture, as well as providing hands-on experience with the implementation of development projects in Thailand.
+Projects can be shaped with substantial input from UI faculty well ahead of the student’s arrival in Thailand.

-LEXIA and SIT programs focus on independent research projects that are based on gathering of field information.
+SIT's IHP/multi-country programs focus on independent research projects that are based on gathering of field information.
 Supplementary seminars provide background to the country and society.
-Visit the Study Abroad office to view a complete list and learn more.
+Visit the Study Abroad office to learn more.